pros and cons of employee monitoring

 GPS tracking software

-When employees travel during their work hours, it’s hard to ensure they’re completing their jobs safely and promptly.
+When employees travel during work hours, it is hard to ensure they complete their jobs safely and promptly.

 With GPS tracking software, managers can track employee activity for field teams.
 They can view a team’s location, track routes and mileage, and verify their work hours from one central location.